scribe-org/Scribe-Android/README.md

 # Keyboard Features [`⇧`](#contents)

-Scribe-Android is currently a work in progress, and currently only has base keyboard functionality.
-The goal is to slowly add Scribe features before an initial release, and then iterate to match the functionality of Scribe-iOS.
+Scribe-Android is currently a work in progress and only has base keyboard functionality.
+The goal is to slowly add Scribe features before an initial release, and then iterate to match the functionality of [Scribe-iOS](https://github.com/scribe-org/Scribe-iOS).

 **Current features include:**

 ### • Base Functionality [`⇧`](#contents)

 The goal is for Scribe to have all the functionality of system keyboards.
-See the [Base Keyboard Features project](https://github.com/scribe-org/Scribe-iOS/projects/6) if interested in helping.
+Currently the keyboards include:

 -   Dynamic layouts for cross-device performance
 -   Auto-capitalization following `.`, `?` and `!`